Weltool W4 PRO

 Firmware / UI Conclusion:

 Using next-mode-memory is a little mystery to me.
-I talked to Weltool, and maybe the next batch will start always from Low.
+I talked to Weltool, and maybe the next batch will always start from Low.

 Batteries & Charging